ved-patel226/news-anchor-blurred-face/README.md

 # README

 ## Overview
 This project captures video from your webcam, detects faces using MediaPipe, and streams the processed video through a virtual camera using `pyvirtualcam`.
 The script blurs all but the largest detected face.
+Use obs virtual cam to record.

 ## Requirements
 - Python 3.x